Copycat suicide

 A copycat suicide is defined as an emulation of another suicide that the person attempting suicide knows about either from local knowledge or due to accounts or depictions of the original suicide on television and in other media.
 The publicized suicide serves as a trigger, in the absence of protective factors, for the next suicide by a susceptible or suggestible person.
 This is referred to as suicide contagion.

-A spike of emulation suicides after a widely publicized suicide is known as the Werther effect, after rumors of such a spike following the publication of Goethe's novel The Sorrows of Young Werther.
+A spike in emulation suicides after a widely publicized suicide is known as the Werther effect, after rumours of such a spike following the publication of Goethe's novel The Sorrows of Young Werther.

 Suicides occasionally spread through a school system, through a community, or in terms of a celebrity suicide wave, nationally.
 This is called a suicide cluster.
-Suicide clusters are caused by the social learning of suicide-related behaviors, or "copycat suicides".
 Point clusters are clusters of suicides in both time and space, and have been linked to direct social learning from nearby individuals.
 Mass clusters are clusters of suicides in time but not space, and have been linked to the broadcasting of information concerning celebrity suicides via the mass media.

 History

 One of the earliest known associations between the media and suicide arose from Goethe's novel Die Leiden des jungen Werthers (The Sorrows of Young Werther).
 Soon after its publication in 1774, young men began to mimic the main character by dressing in yellow pants and blue jackets.
 In the novel, Werther shoots himself with a pistol after he is rejected by the woman he loves, and shortly after its publication there were reports of young men using the same method to kill themselves in acts of hopelessness.

 This resulted in the book being banned in several places.
-Hence the term "Werther effect", used in the technical literature to designate copycat suicides.
+Hence the term "Werther effect" is used in the technical literature to designate copycat suicides.
 The term was coined by researcher David Phillips in 1974.

 Reports in 1985 and 1989 by Phillips and his colleagues found that suicides and other accidents seem to rise after a well-publicized suicide.

 Demographic factors

 People who are young or old – but not middle-aged – seem to be most susceptible to this effect.
 At least five percent of youth suicides may be influenced by contagion.

 Due to the effects of differential identification, the people who attempt to copy a suicidal act tend to have the same age and gender as the triggering suicide.

+According to a study from four South Korean researchers, the rate of suicide significantly increased following celebrity suicides between 2005 and 2008.
+Additionally, substantial upsurges were discovered in the subgroups that corresponded to each celebrity, particularly in the group when all variables (sex, age, and technique) were comparable.